 - What locations do you need?
 Are there any restrictions on when you can use them?
 Are you going to have to buy a licence or pay a fee to shoot there?

-- Where can everyone involved with the photo shoot park?
+- Where can everyone involved with the photoshoot park their vehicles?
 If they need to carry heavy equipment, can this be dropped off somewhere close by?

 - Is the location going to look good in the photo?
 E.g. I’ve lost count of the times I’ve been asked to photograph the exterior of someone’s business premises and I’ve had to point out the dead plants and weeds that are spoiling the overall appearance.
 I’m not being judgy about this – it’s so easy not to notice things like that when you walk past something every day!

-- Does the photo shoot need to happen at a particular time of day or year? e.g. While you can fake dreamy summer evening light to an extent, it’s easier to use the real thing.
+- Does the photoshoot need to happen at a particular time of day or year? e.g. While you can fake dreamy summer evening light to an extent, it’s easier to use the real thing.
 If you’re selling garden services, a photo of you in a garden in full flower is likely to be more appealing to your ideal client than a picture taken on a grey winter’s day.
-Does the building you want to include in your photo look better when the sun’s on it in the afternoon?
+Does the building you want to include in your photo look better when the sun’s on it – and if it does, when does that happen?

-- Have you got any deadlines you need to meet?
-Is there anything else that is going to impact on the scheduling? e.g. Staff holidays, availability of products.
+- Is there anything else that is going to impact on the scheduling?
+Have you got any deadlines you need to meet?
+Are staff holidays or product availability going to dictate when you can or can’t shoot?
 When do you need to get the photos to your designers?

 - Risks – We want to assume that everything’s going to plan but it’s worth considering what risks there are that it won’t.
 If it doesn’t matter if a shoot goes ahead on a certain day, then this is less important but if it’s going to derail a big, important project and/or have financial implications if you don’t get those photos on time, you need to consider what could go wrong and have plans in place to either remove or reduce those risks.
 Can you tell I used to be a project manager? ;-)